Fine-grained Attention and Feature-sharing Generative Adversarial Networks for Single Image Super-Resolution: Proposed Methods

-\textbf{Decoder. } We exploit an upsampling layer to extend the spatial size of feature maps as shown in Fig.~\ref{fig:FASRGAN_D}.
-To make full use of features, we concatenate the previous outputs, which have the same spatial size as current ones.
+\textbf{Decoder. } We exploit an upsampling layer to gradually extend the spatial size of feature maps, followed by two convolutional layers to extract more information.
+To make full use of features, we concatenate the previous outputs from the encoder, which have the same spatial size as current ones.
 As shown in Fig.~\ref{fig:FASRGAN_D}, the feature maps at the end of the decoder have the same spatial size as input images.
 Finally, we use the sigmoid function to produce a score map $M\in R^{Wr\times Hr \times C}$ that provides pixel-wise discrimination between real and fake pixels of an input image.
-The loss function is defined as:
+The fine-grained adversarial loss function $L_{M}^D$ for the discriminator is defined as:

 where $M_r$ and $M_f$ represent the score maps of the HR image and the generated SR image, respectively.
+Finally, the loss function for the discriminator is defined as: $L^D = L^D_{adv} + L^D_M$.